dasarpai/old.dasarpai.github.io/_wiablog/2023-01-23-The-Logic-of-Entangled-Mind.md

 There are so many interesting things in the life to enjoy,
 Life is sort and we have to experience everything,
 Therefore do everything in this life,
 In this process they became so much materialisic that they don't care about the Soul, Atman, Brahman, God etc.

-Oh Pratibimba, the tragedy of the human mind is such
+Oh Pratibimba, the tragedy of the human mind is such that
-That is impossible to save human,
+It is impossible to save human,
-Even if God work hard for human,
+Even if God works hard for human,
 Because all the time human is praying for more material and more entangledment.

 Hari Om Tat Sat-Asat
 Yours Truly Hari